Airport Tips & Quick Reference Guide to Faro Algarve Airport (FAO)

 -Some Stats

-About Faro
+About Faro +info

 Faro, the capital of Portugal’s Algarve region, is a city rich in history and culture that combines a relaxing atmosphere with fascinating attractions.
 Ideal for enjoying with family or friends, Faro offers activities like surfing and the opportunity to taste its traditional cuisine.